tgoelles/Python_docker/README.md

 ## Info

-A miniconda based based Python Docker environment.
+A miniconda based Python Docker environment.
 Made with devcontainers and VS Code in mind.

 The image is build and pushed to the github container registry.